klebgenomics/Kaptive/README.md

 <p align="center"><img src="extras/kaptive_logo.png" alt="Kaptive" width="400"></p>

-Kaptive reports information about capsular (K) loci found in genome assemblies.
+Kaptive reports information about K and O types for Klebsiella genome assemblies.
 You can also run a graphical version of Kaptive via [this web interface](http://kaptive.holtlab.net/).

-Given a novel genome and a database of known K loci, Kaptive will help a user to decide whether their sample has a known or novel K locus.
+Given a novel genome and a database of known loci (K or O), Kaptive will help a user to decide whether their sample has a known or novel locus.
 It carries out the following for each input assembly:
-* BLAST for all known K locus nucleotide sequences (using `blastn`) to identify the best match ('best' defined as having the highest coverage).
+* BLAST for all known locus nucleotide sequences (using `blastn`) to identify the best match ('best' defined as having the highest coverage).
-* Extract the region(s) of the assembly which correspond to the BLAST hits (i.e. the K locus sequence in the assembly) and save it to a FASTA file.
+* Extract the region(s) of the assembly which correspond to the BLAST hits (i.e. the locus sequence in the assembly) and save it to a FASTA file.
-* BLAST for all known K locus genes (using `tblastn`) to identify which expected genes (genes in the best matching K locus) are present/missing and whether any unexpected genes (genes from other K loci) are present.
+* BLAST for all known locus genes (using `tblastn`) to identify which expected genes (genes in the best matching locus) are present/missing and whether any unexpected genes (genes from other loci) are present.
 * Output a summary to a table file.

-In cases where your input assembly closely matches a known K locus, Kaptive should make that obvious.
+In cases where your input assembly closely matches a known locus, Kaptive should make that obvious.
 When your assembly has a novel type, that too should be clear.
-However, Kaptive cannot reliably extract or annotate K locus sequences for totally novel types – if it indicates a novel K locus is present then extracting and annotating the sequence is up to you!
-Very poor assemblies can confound the results, so be sure to closely examine any case where the K locus sequence in your assembly is broken into multiple pieces.
+However, Kaptive cannot reliably extract or annotate locus sequences for totally novel types – if it indicates a novel locus is present then extracting and annotating the sequence is up to you!
+Very poor assemblies can confound the results, so be sure to closely examine any case where the locus sequence in your assembly is broken into multiple pieces.

-__Update__: as of v0.4, Kaptive now includes a [_Klebsiella_ O locus database](#klebsiella-o-locus-database) as well!

 Read more about Kaptive and how it was used to classify K loci in _Klebsiella_ here:
 [Wyres, K. et al. Identification of _Klebsiella_ capsule synthesis loci from whole genome data.
 Microbial Genomics (2016).](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102)